 CONTRACT UH2015/09

-Supplement of Delivery
+Supplement of Delivery with comments

+Red text – notes made by KG during the meeting at CryoDifussion on 26 Oct 2016

+Green text – notes made after coming back to Uppsala

 Introduction

 This document lists the supplements of delivery to the contract UH2015/09.
 In specific, this document lists the updates and repairs to the HNOSS Horizontal Cryostat System that Uppsala University acquired from Cryo Diffusion S.A.S., Lery, France, under contract UH2012/76 "Horizontal Test Cryostat" from September 2013.